pikachuSparkle/aws-iac-lab/aws-iac-tutorials/AWS - EC2 - PostgreSQL - Install Percona Distribiution for PostgreSQL.md

 >In production environment， it is recommended to use `postgres` instead of `mypguser` as the user to run the PostgreSQL server.

-# 1. Install Percona Distribiution for PostgreSQL from binary tarballs
+# 1. Install Percona Distribution for PostgreSQL from binary tarballs

 ## Use ec2-user
 To check what OpenSSL version you have, run the following command: